 - Proof of health insurance for the stay in Europe

-How to Apply for ETIAS for Saint Vincentians from 2021
+How to Apply for ETIAS for Saint Vincentians as of late 2022

-Saint Vincentians visiting European countries in the Schengen Area will need to apply online to register for an ETIAS starting in 2021.
+Saint Vincentians visiting European countries in the Schengen Area will need to apply online to register for an ETIAS by the end of the year 2022.
 The application will require them to enter the following details:

 - Full name